Azure/iotedge-eflow/samples/serial/README.md

 Suppose in a workflow, you have an application that works with some devices attached to serial ports.
 When moving the workflow to run on the EFLOW VM, you may have problems accessing serial ports since the EFLOW VM is isolated from serial ports attached to the Windows host.

 This article describes how to configure the EFLOW VM and host to redirect communications to a serial port over the network.
-With the redirection, applications running on EFLOW VM can communicate with devices attached to serial ports (USB serial ports included) on the host.
+With the redirection, applications running on the EFLOW VM can communicate with devices attached to serial ports (USB serial ports included) on the host.

 ## The scenario

-You have some devices like sensors or Modbus compatible devices connected to serial ports on your host (the **server**), and you want to make use of those devices in applications running on EFLOW VM (the **client**).
+You have some devices like sensors or Modbus compatible devices connected to serial ports on your host (the **server**), and you want to make use of those devices in applications running on the EFLOW VM (the **client**).

 Since the client and server are both connected to a Hyper-V virtual switch, we can redirect the communications to a serial port over the network.
 The application running on the client only knows how to interact with a serial port, so the client has to have some virtual serial ports for the application.
 The client needs the capability to redirect the traffic to/from the virtual serial port to a network socket that connects to the server and, of course, the server information to establish the network socket connection.